Accounting BSBA

 Dan Dai, PhD (Yale University).
 Assistant Professor.
 Financial reporting and disclosure, ESG and labor economics in capital markets.

 Albert DeRitis, MBA (St. Joseph’s University).
 Assistant Clinical Professor.
-Financial analysis, managerial accounting, supply chain, healthcare industry.
+Financial analysis, financial statement interpretation, managerial accounting, supply chain, healthcare industry.

-Mary Howard Assistant Clinical Professor.
-Financial analysis, entrepreneurship.
+Mary Howard, CPA (Temple University).
+Assistant Clinical Professor.
+Financial reporting and financial analysis, entrepreneurship.

 Stacy Kline, MBA (Temple University).
 Clinical Professor.
 Individual and business taxation, financial and managerial accounting, taxation.